carpentries-incubator/lesson-parallel-python/_episodes/02-benchmarking.md

 `%%timeit` first measures how long it takes to run a command one time, then repeats it enough times to get an average run-time.
 Also, `%%timeit` can measure run times without the time it takes to setup a problem, measuring only the performance of the code in the cell.
 This way we can trust the outcome better.
+Instead of timing an entire cell, it is also possible to time a single line with `%time` or `%timeit`.

 ~~~python
 %%timeit